 In 1990, the Minneapolis campus moved to a highly visible site at Eighth Street and Hennepin Avenue.
-Two years later, Metropolitan State's administrative headquarters moved to Saint Paul's East Side.
-In 1994, Metropolitan State welcomed freshmen students for the first time, offered graduate programs in nursing and business administration, and celebrated its 10,000th graduate.
-As of June 2007, the university has had nearly 25,000 graduates.
+Two years later, Metro State's administrative headquarters moved to Saint Paul's East Side.
+In 1994, Metro State welcomed freshmen students for the first time, offered graduate programs in nursing and business administration, and celebrated its 10,000th graduate.

 The university has continued to meet the changing needs of the metro area as it has gained recognition.
-For example, Metropolitan State's accounting program is now the largest in Minnesota, and its graduates consistently place among the top 10 finishers in the rigorous CPA examination.
+For example, Metro State's accounting program is now the largest in Minnesota, and its graduates consistently place among the top 10 finishers in the rigorous CPA examination.

-In 1995, Metropolitan State won the prestigious Hesburgh award for its continuing focus on improving teaching.
+In 1995, Metro State won the prestigious Hesburgh award for its continuing focus on improving teaching.